trekhleb/nano-neuron/README.md

 }
 ```

-### Putting all pieces together
+### Putting all the pieces together

 Now let's use the functions we have created above.

 Let's create our NanoNeuron model instance.
-At this moment NanoNeuron doesn't know what values should be set for parameters `w` and `b`.
+At this moment the NanoNeuron doesn't know what values should be set for parameters `w` and `b`.
 So let's set up `w` and `b` randomly.

 ```javascript
 const w = Math.random(); // i.e. -> 0.9492